nickesc/PhotogrammetryVideoInstructions/README.md

 result, choose a spot that has a complex, stationary backdrop for your capture.

-> Just like with picking our object, giving the background
+> Just like with picking your object, giving the backdrop
 > more edges and texture gives the program more information.
 >
 > Good backdrops would be something like a backyard or a